 Organized by Shirley Saxton beginning in the summer of 1991, we became an affiliate of Habitat for Humanity International on November 1, 1992.
 In 2015, we extended Miami County HFH territory to include Shelby County.
 In May 2016, the Habitat ReStore relocated to 1490 W. Main Street, Troy.
 Net proceeds earned by the ReStore are used to fund our mission.
 Since 1992, Habitat has helped over 60 families and has directly impacted 231 lives through helping families realize the American dream of homeownership.

 Habitat for Humanity of Miami and Shelby Counties, OH board members oversee the direction of Habitat's activities throughout Miami and Shelby Counties.
 Trustees are elected to two-year terms that may be renewed four times.
 They do not receive any compensation for their voluntary service.

 As a matter of policy, Habitat for Humanity International and its affiliated organizations do not proselytize.
-This means that Habitat will not offer assistance on the expressed or implied condition that people must either adhere to or convert to a particular faith, or listen and respond to messaging designed to induce conversion to a particular faith.
+This means that Habitat will not offer assistance on the expressed or implied condition that people must either adhere to or convert to a particular faith or listen and respond to messaging designed to induce conversation to a particular faith.

 The work of Habitat for Humanity of Miami and Shelby Counties would not be possible without the support of our generous suppliers listed below.
 We thank them for their commitment to Habitat and for building alongside our partner families and volunteers.